dashpay/docs/masternodes/understanding.rst

 score, which is equal to the number of masternodes in the valid set.
-If the score reaches the number of masternodes in the valid set, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a :ref:`<dip3-update-service>`.
+If the score reaches the number of masternodes in the valid set, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a :ref:`ProUpServTx <dip3-update-service>`.
 The current scoring rules as of Dash 0.14 are:

 - Failure to participate in `DKG <https://github.com/dashpay/dips/blob/master/dip-0006.md#llmq-dkg-network-protocol>`__\ = 66% punishment
 - Each subsequent block reduces PoSe score by 1